Affective 2-back Task

 words (depending on required valence) from the practice set words

-(Note: the sequence can easily be changed to a fix call of the words as well)
+( the sequence can easily be changed to a fix call of the words as well)

 - feedback is provided during practice after each trial

-(2) Test: 4 test blocks
+(2) Test: 4 Test Blocks

 - each block runs 24 2-back trials (the first two cannot be targets yet)